gverploeg/Traffic_Accidents_Capstone/README.md

 ## Background & Goal:
 Road Traffic Accidents (RTA)s are a major cause of death globally, leading to around 1.25 million deaths annually.
 In the United Kingdom, the UK Department of Transport [(gov.uk)](https://data.gov.uk/dataset/cb7ae6f0-4be6-4935-9277-47e5ce24a11f/road-safety-data) provides detailed statistics about personal injury road accidents, vehicles and casualties involved.
 Most of the statistics are based on road accidents reported to the police (Stats19).

-The goal of this repository is to help emergency services identify the key elements leading to severe accidents, helping determine staffing needs of where and when they are most needed.
+The goal of this repository is to help emergency services identify the key elements of severe accidents, helping determine staffing needs of where and when they are most needed.

 ## Data: